1. Narrow Down Your Options

 It takes a decent amount of time and effort to get proficient with any DAW, even the free ones.

 So, if you're serious about music production you'll probably want to switch over to one of the top DAWs at some point.
-As you've seen however, that means a new learning curve that'll set back your progress for a while as you learn how to work with the new software.
+That means a new learning curve that'll set back your progress for a while as you learn how to work with the new software.

 So, it's better to go straight for the top DAWs, even if the pro versions costs hundreds of dollars.